-On October 9, 2017, the Company completed the acquisition of Itconic for a cash purchase price of \pounds 220.5 million or \$259.1 million at the exchange rate in effect on October 9, 2017.
+On October 9, 2017, the Company completed the acquisition of Itconic for a cash purchase price of £220.5 million or \$259.1 million at the exchange rate in effect on October 9, 2017.
 Itconic was a data center provider in Spain and Portugal, and also included CloudMas, an Itconic subsidiary which was focused on supporting enterprise adoption and use of cloud services.
-The acquisition included five data centers in four metro areas, with two located in Madrid and one each in Barcelona, Seville and Lisbon.
 Itconic's operating results have been reported in the EMEA region following the date of acquisition.

 The nature of the intangible assets acquired from the Itconic acquisition is customer relationships with an estimated useful life of 15 years.
-The fair value of customer relationships was estimated by applying an income approach, by calculating the present value of estimated future operating cash flows generated from existing customers less costs to realize the revenue.
-The Company applied discount rate of 16.0%, which reflects the risk and uncertainty of the estimated future operating cash flows.
-Other significant assumptions include projected revenue growth, customer attrition rates and operating margins.
+The fair value of customer relationships was estimated by applying an income approach.
+The Company applied a discount rate of 16.0%, which reflected the risk and uncertainty of the estimated future operating cash flows.
+Other assumptions included projected revenue growth, customer attrition rates and operating margins.
 The fair value measurements were based on significant inputs that are not observable in the market and thus represent Level 3 measurements as defined in the accounting standard for fair value measurements.
 Goodwill is attributable to the workforce of the acquired business and the projected revenue increase from future customers expected to arise after the acquisition.

-On October 6, 2017, the Company acquired Zenium's data center business in Istanbul for a cash payment of approximately \$92.0 million.
-The acquired facility located in Istanbul, Turkey has been renamed as the Istanbul 2 ("IL2") data center.
-IL2's operating results have been reported in the EMEA region following the date of acquisition.
+On October 6, 2017, the Company acquired Zenium's data center business in Istanbul for a cash payment of approximately\$92.0 million.
+Zenium's operating results have been reported in the EMEA region following the date of acquisition.
 The nature of the intangible assets acquired from this acquisition is customer relationships with an estimated useful life of 15 years.

-As of March 31, 2018, the Company has not completed the detailed valuation analysis of Itconic or the Zenium data center to derive the fair value of the following items including, but not limited to: property, plant and equipment, intangible assets and deferred taxes; therefore, the allocation of the purchase price to assets acquired and liabilities assumed is based on provisional estimates and is subject to continuing management analysis.
-As of March 31, 2018, the Company has updated the preliminary allocation of purchase price for Itconic and Zenium data center from the provisional amounts reported as of December 31, 2017.
-The adjustments made during the three months ended March 31, 2018 primarily resulted in an increase in property, plant and equipment of \$5.2 million and a corresponding decrease in other assets of \$5.2 million for Zenium data center acquisition, while the adjustments made for Itconic were not significant.
-The changes in fair value of acquired assets and liabilities assumed did not have a significant impact on the Company's results of operations for the three months ended March 31, 2018.
+During the three months ended September 30, 2018, the Company completed the detailed valuation analysis to derive the fair value of assets acquired and liabilities assumed from the Itconic and the Zenium data center acquisitions and updated the final allocation of purchase price from the provisional amounts reported as of December 31, 2017.
+The adjustments for Zenium data center acquisition primarily resulted in an increase in property, plant and equipment of \$5.2 million and a corresponding decrease in other assets of \$5.2 million.
+The adjustments for Itconic primarily resulted in a decrease in property, plant and equipment of \$3.6 million and an increase in goodwill of \$2.6 million.
+The changes in fair value of acquired assets and liabilities assumed did not have a significant impact on the Company's results of operations for the three andnine months ended September 30, 2018.